quantastica/encoder-decoder/README.md

     - `custom` custom decoding, which expects you to provide decoding function

 - `customFunction.python` used with `custom` decoding.
-Your custom decoding function, which receives the same arguments as this `decode_data` function and returns data row as a dictionary.
+Your custom decoding function, which receives the same arguments as this `decode_output` function and returns data row.

 - `qubitOffset` used by `basis` decoding.
 For example, if output data is 8 bits wide and qubitOffset is 3, then data will be decoded from qubits [3..10] (from fourth to eleventh qubit).